Zevere/Zevere-Specs/README.md

 ## Overview

-**Veer** is more than a ToDo list or a reminder app.
+Veer is s more than a ToDo list or a reminder app.
 The idea of a task manager app is simple and easy to understand.
+This makes it a good platform to build on top of.

 Veer project started so its contributors learn new technologies and challenges in implementing such solutions.